Gas Research Programme

 The Programme has a Research Group comprising the sponsors of the Programme and independent experts from academia, industry and journalism.
 The Group meets twice a year to discuss proposed research projects, provide progress reports and debate topical issues, particularly new trends in supply and demand for gas in Europe and the Atlantic Basin.

 We are interested in hearing from students and researchers working on social science aspects of gaseous fuels in an academic environment worldwide.
-You can write to James Henderson.
+You can write to Bill Farren-Price.

 Latest Publications from the Gas Research Programme